anishst/Learn/CloudComputing/AWS/aws_notes.md

 ### [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)

-- web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
-- Monitor your resources’ utilization and performance
-- collect and track metrics
+-  performs **app performance** monitoring and can monitor custom metrics generated by applications and the **operational health** of your AWS resources
 - create alarms that automatically perform actions if the value of your metric has gone above or below a predefined threshold.
 - **CloudWatch dashboard** feature enables you to access all the metrics for your resources from a single location.
 - monitors applications  in real time.
 - allows billing alarms
--  performs **app performance** monitoring and can monitor custom metrics generated by applications and the **operational health** of your AWS resources
+- provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.

 ### CloudTrail